yessenbayev/spacegame/README.md

 # Space Game

-This program is intended as a learning exerices and in no way is a complete game.
+This program is intended as a learning exercise and in no way is a complete game.

 Please install Pygame before running the program.